Using the WVTransform

 Other initialization methods

-before doing a model run.
-Also check out the section on reading and writing to file for how to use initFromNetCDFFile
+It can also be useful to initWithRandomFlow.
+Also check out the section on reading and writing to file for how to use initFromNetCDFFile to quickly read in the ocean state from a saved file.

 Examining the fluid state

 Standard variables that are available are documented with the WVTransform and include \((u,v,w,\rho,p)\), the sea-surface height and velocities, the quasi-geostrophic potential vorticity (qgpv), the nonlinear fluxes \((F_p, F_m, F_0)\) and others.
+The transform has numerous built-in state variables

 There are two ways to access state variables.
 In the first way, you can query the transform using Matlab’s dot syntax, e.g.,